alexdibol/courses_education/README.md

 ## Citation

-Reynoso, A. (2025). *AI for Financial Practitioners: A Tetralogy on the Future of Reasoning, Markets, and Intelligence.*
+Reynoso, A. (2025). *AI for Financial Practitioners: A Pentalogy on the Future of Reasoning, Markets, and Intelligence.*
 DEFI Capital Research · Cambridge Judge Business School.
 Available at https://github.com/alexdibol/courses_education

----

-##  License

-All materials © 2025 Alejandro Reynoso.
-Released under the **Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0)** license.